DenShlk/nanohost/README.md

 # Nanohost

 This thing helps you share working html pages by storing them in db and serving to you when needed.
+Api is accessible at https:/realnice.page/

-There are only 2 endpoints:
+There are 2 main endpoints:
 - /upload - uploads post body to db
 - /id/<id> gets stored content
 - details are here: https://realnice.page/docs#/